Our board & leadership

 Mandy Smith

 Mandy (Samoan, Scottish, Irish) lives in Murihiku, Southland and is a passionate advocate for community driven change.
-In her role as a Community Catalyst with Te Rourou, One Aotearoa Foundation, she drives systems change by centering lived experience and collaboration.
 Mandy brings a breadth of experience across governance, philanthropy, youth development, and operations in the not-for-profit and corporate sectors.
+With an academic background in education, she is now studying public policy, strongly believing in the words of great activists "Educate to Liberate".

 Dr Ganesh Rajaram Ahirao